dpranke/typ/README.rst

 Things remaining for 1.0, roughly in priority order:

 - Add input validation on all of the public APIs.
-- Remove as many of the "pragma: no-cover" hacks as possible and get test coverage for the remaining blocks of "uncovered" code:
+- Get test coverage for the remaining untested code:

   - figure out how to get coverage of the command-line based tests
   - figure out how to get output trapping working inside tests